 “It was hard.
 There was a lot of wondering what you were up to and how you were being treated.
 All birthdays were celebrated in my mind and heart.”

-It doesn’t matter if your adoption is opened or closed, domestic or international, under the best or worst of circumstances.
+It doesn’t matter if your adoption is open or closed, domestic or international, under the best or worst of circumstances.
 The first birthday is hard.
 This will be a day every year that you cannot avoid.
 Learn to embrace it in a way that helps you better process the pain and welcome the good.
 Allow yourself this day to be whatever it needs to be for you.

 The First Sign of Reunion